Frequently Asked Questions

 Who is Greenway for?

-Did you wish your teachers would stop lecturing and let you start solving problems?
-Are you curious about how things work and want to make a positive change in the world?
-Greenway is for you, even if you don’t see yourself in engineering, or higher education in general, today.
+If you ever wished that your teacher would stop lecturing at you and let you start solving problems, Greenway is for you.
+If you are curious about how things work and want to make a positive change in the world, Greenway is for you.
+Even if you don’t see yourself in engineering, or even higher education in general, today — don’t let that stop you.
 Greenway is built to be more affordable, engaging, and effective so that a wider range of young people can choose it.

 Nearly every college says it does hands-on, project-based education.
 What's different about Greenway?